 While playing you have to hold down the right trigger while aiming an arrow and you can actually feel the tension behind it.
 There is a noticeable difference when walking through mud or water too.
 Even walking over coins in a game like Godfall feels different than traversing regular paths.

 However, the haptics are really something that you have to experience for yourself in order to grasp just how cool they are.
 They add an extra immersive element to all the PS5 games I’ve played so far.
 It’s something haven’t experienced in a game before.

 Sony says that the DualSense battery life will be similar to that of the DualShock 4.
 While this may be the case for some games, I don’t think it will apply to all games.
 More demanding titles will likely cause the DualSense battery to drain faster.
-Astro’s Playroom, for example, uses the new features of the DualSense a lot, and the battery drains quicker because of it.
+ASTRO’s Playroom, for example, uses the new features of the DualSense a lot, and the battery drains quicker because of it.

 Battery life in general ranges anywhere from three to eight hours depending on the game you’re playing.
-You can recharge the controllers with a Type-C cable and the USB port on the front of the PS5 or with the DualSense Charging Station (sold separately).
+You can recharge the controllers with a USB-C cable and the USB port on the front of the PS5 or with the DualSense Charging Station (sold separately).

 Performance: Quiet, speedy, beautiful

 Because of the custom SSD, loading times on the PS5 are pretty much nonexistent.
 All of the PlayStation 5 game loading screens loaded in 10 seconds or less, more often falling around the three- or four-second mark.

 Prior to getting the console, I heard a few people complain about not being able to read the useful game tips on loading screens because games loaded so fast.
 This is absolutely true.
 I tried to read a tip and the screen was gone when I was only halfway through the sentence.
 However, that will be a worthy tradeoff for many.